w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Present students with instances of flashing content and ask them to determine if they are below the general flash and red flash thresholds.
+* Practical &mdash; Give students flashing content and ask them to determine if it is below the general flash and red flash thresholds.
 Assess how students understand accessibility requirements for flashing content.
-* Practical &mdash; Present students with a user interface containing animations and ask them to make them accessible.
+* Practical &mdash; Give students an interface containing animations and ask them to make them accessible.
 Assess how students define mechanisms to reduce or disable the animations.

 {% include excol.html type="end" %}